 Recently there has been some groups within the babywearing community who posit that babywearers are disrespecting East Asian cultures by 1. not fluently pronouncing the names of carriers 2. abbreviating the names of carriers 3. generalizing the type of carrier under one name, though similar types are seen in other cultures under different names.
 For novice babywearers, this can feel like a minefield of arcane semantic rules which confuse and exclude those who are not “in” on the most recent babywearing politics.
 As an educational group, we want to explore the issue in more depth.

 We consider ourselves to be very fortunate to live in an area of cultural diversity.
 In Iowa City is it not unusual to hear four or five different languages on the bus, at the store, or along a nature trail.
-Yet, the majority of our members are native English speakers without fluency in Korean, Japanese, or Chinese (or any of the dialects within those nations) and it can be difficult to pronounce the names of carriers in those languages using American-English phonemes.
-For example, English speakers tend to pronounce “Meh-Dai” as “Mei-Tai” because English speakers do not aspirate “D” sounds and the closest sound we have is “T”.
+Yet, the majority of our members are native English speakers without fluency in Korean, Japanese, or Chinese (or any of the dialects within those nations) and it can be difficult to pronounce the names of carriers in those languages using American-English phonemes, let alone the issue of lexical tones in East Asian languages that non-native speakers can’t even hear.
+For example, English speakers tend to pronounce “Meh-Dai” as “Mei-Tai” because English speakers do not aspirate “H” or “D” sounds and the closest sound we have is the dipthong “ei” and “T”.

 Generalization is something that happens within all languages.
 We find something that has similar features to something we know and use that term for similar things.
 We are more likely to say “Look at that dog!” versus “Look at that Alaskan Malamute!”
 The level of specificity in the latter statement is more appropriate at a dog show where everyone is expected to have a similar level of expertise in dog breeds.
 The same goes for carriers in the babywearing world.
 ICBW meetings and social media platforms are not a babywearing conference– we want someone with zero knowledge of infant carriers to feel welcomed.
 Consider the guidelines in our pinned post on our Facebook group wall: